 In the spring of 2016, I decided to tick off a couple of big races that had been on my list for quite some time: the Pisgah Stage Race in North Carolina and the Transylvania Epic in Pennsylvania.
 My friend Brendan joined me to race as a duos team, and we had a blast competing in these races.
 We won the Mixed Duos category at Pisgah and took 3rd in Open Duos at Transylvania.

-Since I was going to be on the east coast anyways, I live in my van, and I had never ridden my bike there or really even spent any time at all in the East, I decided to spend the entire season exploring the mountain biking all the way from south to north starting in Georgia and ending in Quebec (yes, I know that is in Canada).
+Since I was going to be on the east coast for those races I decided to spend the entire season exploring the mountain biking all the way from south to north, starting in Georgia and ending in Quebec.
 I "got stuck" in Brevard, NC, after the Pisgah Stage Race as the riding in the Pisgah Forest was just too good!
 I planned to stay for two weeks, and ended up staying for nearly two months, exploring the steep and rugged Blue Ridge Mountains.

-I competed in local mountain bike races on my way from south to north, went on local group rides, got to know the mountain bike communities, and coached mountain biking skills clinics all up the Appalachian Chain.
+I competed in local endurance mountain bike races on my way from south to north, went on local group rides, got to know the mountain bike communities, and coached mountain biking skills clinics all up the Appalachian Chain.
 I honed my technical skills on the rocky and rooty terrain that the East is known for.
-I was surprised and even blown away by the quality of terrain in some of these local races, specifically the Carrabassett 100 in Maine's beautiful and remote Carrabassett Valley.
-Never have I ever had so much pure ear-to-ear grinning fun in an endurance race.
+I was surprised and even blown away by the quality of terrain in some of these local races.
+I won both the Pisgah 55.5 in North Carolina and the Carrabassett 100 in Maine.
+Both incredibly hard, technical and super fun races!